-The 1989 NCAA tournament was a special one for the 11 seeds.
-That year, they swept their 6-seed opponents.Minnesota got the ball rolling on March 16, beating Kansas State, 86-75, behind 29 points from Willie Burton.
+The 1989 NCAA tournament was a special one for No. 11 seeds.
+That year, they swept their No. 6-seed opponents.Minnesota got the ball rolling on March 16, beating Kansas State, 86-75, behind 29 points from Willie Burton.
 One day later, Evansville, South Alabama and Texas all beat their opponents.

 South Alabama had the toughest time with its upset bid, beating in-state rival Alabama, 86-84, on a shot by Jeff Hodge with two seconds left in the game.

-The 2017 tournament came close to matching the historic 1989 run by No. 11 seeds, as three of the four 11-seed teams pulled out wins.
-And the same thing happened in 2016, when No. 11 seed Michigan couldn’t beat No. 6 Notre Dame and just narrowly missed contributing to a four-for-four, No. 11-seed sweep.
-Last year just two No. 11 seeds won, but Syracuse advanced to the Sweet 16 and Loyola-Chicago reached the Final Four.
+The 2017 tournament came close to matching the historic 1989 run by No. 11 seeds, as three of the four No. 11 seeds pulled out wins.
+And the same thing happened in 2016, when No. 11 seed Michigan couldn’t beat No. 6 seed Notre Dame and just narrowly missed contributing to a four-for-four, No. 11-seed sweep.
+In 2018, just two No. 11 seeds won, but Syracuse advanced to the Sweet 16 and Loyola Chicago reached the Final Four.

-LSU, George Mason, VCU and Loyola-Chicago all made history as the lowest seeds to ever make the Final Four and outside Loyola-Chicago's two-point win all won by considerable margins against their first-round opponents.
+LSU, George Mason, VCU and Loyola Chicago all made history as the lowest seeds to ever make the Final Four, and outside of Loyola Chicago's two-point win, the others won by considerable margins against their first-round opponents.

 |2006||George Mason||Michigan State||75-65|

-While those teams had success throughout the tournament, it was Pepperdine in the 2000 tournament who gave us the biggest first round upset by an 11 seed over a 6 seed.
+While those teams had success throughout the tournament, it was Pepperdine in the 2000 tournament that gave us the biggest first round upset by a No. 11 seed over a No. 6 seed.
 The Waves beat Indiana in a 20-point blowout, 77-57, in Bobby Knight’s last game as the Hoosiers’ coach.